OyamaPlati/CSC3022F_Assignment3/README.md

 ### PGMImageProcessor.h

-This file is used to declare the PGMIMageProcessor class
+This file is used to declare the PGMImageProcessor class

 ### PGMImageProcessor.cpp

-This file is used to implement the PGMIMageProcessor class
+This file is used to implement the PGMImageProcessor class

 ### Driver.cpp